grommet/grommet/src/js/components/FileInput/README.md

 **maxSize**

-Specifies a file size limit for the FileInput
+Specifies a file size limit in bytes for the FileInput

 ```
 number